GROMACS Wizard – Step 1: Prepare

 Please refer to GROMACS Wizard: Periodic boundary conditions for more information.

-This will automatically generate the chosen unit cell (its positions and size) that fits tightly to your system.
+This will automatically generate the chosen box (its positions and size) for your system.
 All the atoms of your selected system will be included in the box because the box dimensions are determined based on the size of your system (in x, y, z).

 Once you have generated your box, you can easily change its size by modifying the corresponding unit cell parameters.

-We need to increase the box size to add enough additional space between the system (without solvent) and the box edges.
+In the case of the “Box lengths” option, it is necessary to increase the box size to add enough additional space between the system (without solvent) and the box edges.
 Since the periodic boundary conditions are used it is crucial to satisfy the minimum image convention.
 This means that, for example, a protein should never see its periodic image, otherwise the calculated forces might be wrong.
-We recommend adding an additional distance of at least 1.0 nm – that would mean that there is at least 2.0 nm between any two periodic images of a protein or other non-solvent molecules (please note that molecules in the system, e.g. a protein, might go through various conformations).
+We recommend adding a distance of at least 1.0 nm – that would mean that there is at least 2.0 nm between any two periodic images of a protein or other non-solvent molecules (please note that molecules in the system, e.g. a protein, might go through various conformations).
 This distance should be sufficient for just about any cutoff scheme commonly used in simulations but you might need to verify with the force field paper if you are using a custom force field.

-We need to make sure the system is neutral, by adding positive or negative ions.
+We need to make sure the system is neutral (has zero charge) by adding positive or negative ions.

-Note: ions are added to the system as a replacement for water molecules, so solvation is required.
+Note: ions are added to the system as a replacement for water molecules, so solvation is required if you want to add ions.

 To neutralize the system, check the Neutralize system option as shown below: